BEATE ABSALON

 Photo: Ian Douglas

-Beata or Beate - both are possible because I have a German-Polish background.
-To my ears, "Beate" sounds pleasantly cool and professional.
-I grew up with "Beata", so for me the name radiates warmth and closeness.
-You can decide for yourself.
+Beata or Beate—either works, since I have a German-Polish background.
+“Beate” sounds pleasantly cool and professional to me.
+I grew up with “Beata,” so that name conveys warmth and closeness to me.
+Feel free to choose for yourself.

-I also welcome collaborations and the opportunity to participate in workshops, readings, interviews, panel discussions, moderations, lectures, columns and other contributions.
-Whether at universities, festivals, in companies, on the radio or in other media - I also have experience in these areas.
-Write to me.
+In addition, I’m always open to collaborations and opportunities to contribute through workshops, readings, interviews, panel discussions, moderation, lectures, columns, and other forms of content.
+Whether at universities, festivals, companies, on the radio, or in other media—I bring relevant experience to these settings as well.
+Feel free to reach out.

-I initially found refuge in the texts of queer and psychoanalytical theory, but also in poetry and literature.
-Here, I found words for the fact that the experience of the sexual keeps spilling out of the fixed templates.
-And in my immersion in the world of various body practices - in BDSM, in contact improvisation, in massage techniques and somatics practices - I was able to experience this in the flesh.
+At first, I found refuge in the writings of queer and psychoanalytic theory, but also in poetry and literature.
+There I found words to describe how the experience of sexuality repeatedly spills out of fixed molds, defying their shape.
+And through my immersion in the world of diverse bodily practices—in BDSM, contact improvisation, massage techniques, and somatics—I was able to experience this firsthand.

-This is exactly what I want to preserve in my workshops and in my texts.
-This disorder of the sexual and non-sexual - and how we navigate through it with our stubborn tactics of getting along and enjoying ourselves.
-How we support each other with humor and comfort.
-How we acknowledge our different ways of dealing with it and support each other in solidarity to keep going with what feels alive to us.
+That is exactly what I want to preserve in my workshops and in my writing.
+This blurring of the lines between the sexual and the non-sexual—and how we navigate it with our own unique ways of coping and finding joy.
+How we support one another through it all with humor and comfort.
+How we acknowledge our different ways of dealing with things and support one another in solidarity, staying committed to what feels alive to us.

 — Beate on Instagram —